 The District is a member of the Park and Recreation District Employee Compensation with the California Association for Park and Recreation Insurance (CAPRI).
-The following disclosures are made in compliance with GASB Code Section J50.103:

 A. Description of CAPRI

 CAPRI is comprised of 63 members and is organized under a Joint Exercise Powers Agreement pursuant to the California Government Code.
 The purpose of the CAPRI is to arrange and administer programs of insurance, risk management, and loss prevention for the pooling of self-insured losses and to purchase excess insurance coverage.